Mielion/NODE-JS---M-9/README.md

 learning how backend works

-- Why did you build this project? to learn NODE js
+- Why did you build this project?
+I wanted to learn how NODE js works

 - What problem does it solve?
-time-consuming and inconsistent documentation for developers
+It solves a problem time-consuming and inconsistent documentation for developers.

 - What did you learn?
-I learned how backend works
+I learned how backend works, install JSON file and run NODE js

 ## Table of Contents